overtone1000/CHOP-fMRU_Assistant/README.md

 ## License

-This open source project available under the simplified BSD license.
+This open source project is available under the simplified BSD license.
 It relies on the Grassroots DICOM library, which is available under the same license.

 ## System Requirements